a-nau/COVID-vaccination-availability-check-DE-SL/readme.md

 **Note** that the website is under active development (e.g. there was no `back` button during the time of development).
 Dialogues might change over time and thus, compatibility cannot be guaranteed.

+**UPDATE**: The system for booking vaccination appointments has [changed](https://www.rtl.de/cms/impftermine-leichter-buchen-saarland-fuehrt-impfliste-ein-4681030.html), thus booking appointments with this tool is no longer possible as of 11.01.2020.

 ## Installation
 Install necessary packages for Python3 with
 ```shell script